Conu101/Conu101/README.md

 - 👋 Hi, I’m Constance Trouvé.
-- 👀 I’m interested in data science, algo and healthcare-related development.
+- 👀 I’m interested in project management, data science, algo and healthcare-related development.
 - 🌱 I have been studying since October 2021 at Hive Helsinki (42 Finland), currently in the graphics branch.
 - 📫 How to reach me: constance.trouve@gmail.com or [ LinkedIn ](https://www.linkedin.com/in/constancetrouve)